dnc1994/MiniJavaCF/doc/report.md

     - `Method.java`: Encapsulates a method object.
     - `Scope.java`: Define an interface for scopes like classes and methods.
     - `ScopeBuilder.java`: First pass of semantic analysis.
-    - `Symbol.java`: Define for symbols like classes and methods.
+    - `Symbol.java`: Define a class for symbols like classes and methods.
     - `SymbolChecker.java`: Second pass of semantic analysis.
     - `SyntaxErrorListener.java`: Customized error listener
     - `TypeChecker.java`: Third pass of semantic analysis.
-    - `TypeEvaluator.java`:
+    - `TypeEvaluator.java`: Visitor for type deduction.

 Note that ANTLR-generated lexer & parser & listener & visitor codes are omitted here.

 ## About ANTLR

-ANTLR is a powerful parser generator.
+ANTLR is a parser generator.
 It can generate lexer and parser from a given grammar file.
 The lexer will convert the input source code into a list of tokens, which is then read and converted to an AST by the parser.

 ANTLR has at least two advantages which makes it very suitable for this project:

-- ANTLR provides two ways of operating on AST: listeners and visitors.
-Since many analysis are essentially traversing AST, ANTLR gives adequate abstraction and encapsulation.
+- ANTLR provides two ways of operating on an AST: listeners and visitors.
+Since many analyses are essentially **traversing an AST**, it's safe to say that ANTLR gives adequate abstraction and encapsulation.
-- ANTLR has powerful built-in strategy with error reporting and error recovery.
-And it also provides interfaces for us to change the default behavior.
+- ANTLR has **powerful built-in strategy** with error reporting and error recovery.
+And it also provides interfaces for us to **change the default behavior**.

 ## Workflow

-1. Lexical & Syntactic Analysis
+1. Lexical & syntactic analysis
     - Already taken care by ANTLR-generated lexer & parser.
-2. First pass of Semantic Analysis
+2. First pass of semantic analysis
-    - Build the scope tree
+    - Build the scope tree.
-    - Check for duplicated declaration
+    - Check for duplicated declaration.
-3. Second pass of Semantic Analysis
+3. Second pass of semantic analysis
-    - Check for existences of variable type & method return type
+    - Check for existences of variable type & method return type.
-    - Check for cyclic inheritence
+    - Check for cyclic inheritence.
-4. Third pass of Semantic Analysis
+4. Third pass of semantic snalysis
-    - Check for symbol reference
+    - Check for symbol reference.
-    - Check for type compatibility
+    - Check for type compatibility.

 Three passes of semantic analysis are all traversing the AST we obtained from step 1.
-Therefore,
+Therefore, the main classes in three passes all inherit from `MiniJavaBaseListener`.

-Note that encountring unrecoverable errors in each of these steps will cause MiniJavaCF to exit early.
+Note that encountering unrecoverable errors in each of these steps will cause MiniJavaCF to exit early.

-## Subtlties
+## Approach

 ### Grammar Expansion

-We made some changes to the original MiniJava grammar.
+We made some changes to the [original MiniJava grammar](http://www.cambridge.org/us/features/052182060X/grammar.html).

 These are expanded to allow for recursive (thus easier) parsing: